AdobeDocs/release-notes.en/current.md

 _New features_

-* CDN logs, when available, can be downloaded by way of the Cloud Manager UI.
-* Users can now opt-in to include Experience Audit testing powered by Google LightHouse in non-production, full-stack pipelines.
+* Improvements to [indexing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/indexing.html?lang=en) have reduced pipeline duration when deploying new indexes.
+  * Improvements vary depending on content profile.
+* Automatic [updates for development environments](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/manage-environments.html?lang=en#updating-environments) are enabled by default for new programs, saving you the time having to run updates manually.
+  * This update is being rolled out in a phased manner.
+* With the October 2023 release of Cloud Manager, Java&trade; versions are being updated in phased roll-out.
+  * The minor versions for Java&trade; 8 and 11 and Maven have been updated and are being rolled out in a phased manner over the next two months.
+The new version has multiple security fixes and bug fixes.
+The new versions are:
+    * Maven: 3.8.8
+    * Java&trade; 8 version: `/usr/lib/jvm/jdk1.8.0_371`
+    * Java&trade; 11 version: `/usr/lib/jvm/jdk-11.0.20`
+    * [See the OpenJDK advisory](https://openjdk.org/groups/vulnerability/advisories/) for details on the security and bug fixes in these JDK updates.

 _Early adopter program_

 Be a part of Adobe's early adopter program and have a chance to test some upcoming features.

+* **Custom Permissions** &ndash; Cloud Manager custom permissions lets you create custom permission profiles with configurable permissions to restrict access to programs, pipelines, and environments for Cloud Manager users.

+  Interested in testing this new feature and sharing your feedback?
+Send an email [Grp-CloudManager-custom-permissions@adobe.com](mailto:Grp-CloudManager-custom-permissions@adobe.com) from your email address associated with your Adobe ID.

 * **Self-Service Content Restore** &ndash; [A new self-service content restore feature](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/restore.html?lang=en) now provides backup restoration for up to seven days and is available to early adopters for evaluation purposes featuring:

   * Point-in-time backup restoration for the previous 24 hours.
   * Fixed time restorations for up to seven days.

-  If you are interested in testing this new feature and sharing your feedback, send an email to [aemcs-restorefrombackup-adopter@adobe.com](mailto:aemcs-restorefrombackup-adopter@adobe.com) from your email associated with your Adobe ID.
+  Interested in testing this new feature and sharing your feedback?
+Send an email to [aemcs-restorefrombackup-adopter@adobe.com](mailto:aemcs-restorefrombackup-adopter@adobe.com) from your email associated with your Adobe ID.
 Be aware of the following:

   * The early adopter program is limited to development environments only.
   * Availability of the early adopter program of this feature is limited.
   * This feature is for recovering accidentally deleted content and is not intended for disaster recovery.

-* **Experience Audit Dashboard** &ndash; [The Cloud Manager Experience Audit dashboard](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/test-results/experience-audit-dashboard.html) includes a trended view of your page performance scores along with insights and recommendations to help you improve them.
+* **Experience Audit Dashboard** &ndash; [The Cloud Manager Experience Audit dashboard](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/test-results/experience-audit-dashboard.html?lang=en) includes a trended view of your page performance scores along with insights and recommendations to help you improve them.
 Experience Audit is included as a step in the Cloud Manager production pipeline.

   The dashboard uses Google Lighthouse, an open-source, automated tool for improving the quality of your web apps.
 You can run it against any web page that is public, or requires authentication.
 It has audits for performance, accessibility, progressive web apps, SEO, and more.

   Interested in test-driving the new dashboard?
-Send an email to [aem-lighthouse-pilot@adobe.com](mailto:aem-lighthouse-pilot@adobe.com) from your email associated with your Adobe ID and Adobe can get you started.
+Send an email to [aem-lighthouse-pilot@adobe.com](mailto:aem-lighthouse-pilot@adobe.com) from your email associated with your Adobe ID.

-**Bug fixes**

-* When a program is deleted, any associated running pipeline is now also deleted.
-* If a pipeline is in progress, the Send button of the Go-live complete dialog is now disabled and informs the user that the go-live date can't be set because of the running pipeline.
-* An occasional error has been fixed where all steps of a pipeline execution were marked as completed, but the status of the pipeline was still running, giving the appearance of a stuck state.

 ### [!DNL Workfront for Experience Manager] enhanced connector

-The release date for the latest version 1.9.13 of Workfront for Experience Manager enhanced connector is September 11, 2023.
+The release date for the latest version 1.9.14 of Workfront for Experience Manager enhanced connector is October 13, 2023.

 _Release highlights_

 The latest version of the Workfront for Experience Manager enhanced connector includes the following updates:

-* Experience Manager enhanced connector fetches all event subscriptions from Workfront while deleting an event subscription for a project, which leads to a performance impact on the application.
-* When an asset is sent from Workfront to Experience Manager, the asset MIME type is not set to `dc:format` attribute within Experience Manager.
-* Workfront project IDs stored on Experience Manager enhanced connector include duplicates.
+* When event subscriptions are disabled under Advanced Settings, you can still select the options to **Subscribe to document update events to update AEM asset metadata**, **Publish all project assets to Brand Portal upon project completion**, and **Enable Comment Sync**.
+* Some of the assets stored in Experience Manager do not render appropriately when you preview them in Workfront.
+* While reconfiguring Experience Manager connection with Workfront, event subscriptions such as comment sync update, delete, document update are not created successfully.
+* Major API performance improvements for linked folder creation, update, enable linked folder, comment sync enable and disable, advance settings save on connector.

 >[!NOTE]
 >